MatthewAndreTaylor/gRPC-Client-Benchmark/README.md

 This experiment explores the efficiency and feasibility of streaming images to Python clients using Grpc.
 Image streaming is crucial in various real-world applications, such as remote sensing, medical imaging, and video surveillance, where low-latency and high-performance data transmission are essential.
 By benchmarking this experiment, we aim to evaluate the scalability and responsiveness of each different Python library implementation.
+The test images used are of 4K resolution, simulating large payloads.

 The proposed `image_service` implements two key endpoints: